How to Recover Deleted Files from a Hard Drive on Mac

 4. Plug in your new Disk Drill USB drive to the Mac you want to recover data from.

-5. Open System Preferences > Security & Privacy.
-Click on the Privacy Tab, and select “Full Disk Access” on the left sidebar.
+5. Open System Preferences > Security & Privacy and select “Full Disk Access” in the right window.
 Make sure Disk Drill is included (or add it).

 6. Launch Disk Drill by opening double-clicking its icon in the folder where you installed it on your external drive.